Every donation makes a difference.

 Donating blood is safe.

-- Everything that touches the blood is disposable, including the needles and test tubes.
+- We dispose of everything that touches blood, including the needles and test tubes.

 To donate through the Miller-Keystone Blood Center COVID-19 Convalescent Plasma Donation Program, you must meet certain requirements: